7. Access by the Public, Integrity of Data, and Quality of Data

 Quality of Disseminated Data

 7.27 Data quality can be difficult to define.
-One reason is that accuracy and timeliness can be viewed as trade-offs.
-For statistics used in tracking short-term developments, timeliness commands a premium, while for statistics needed to understand or demonstrate detailed structures or interrelationships, quality aspects of the data may need to receive more emphasis.
+One reason is that accuracy and timeliness can be viewed as tradeoffs.
+For statistics used in tracking short-term developments, timeliness commands a premium, whereas for statistics needed to understand or demonstrate detailed structures or interrelationships, other quality aspects of the data may need to receive more emphasis.
 Another reason is that few quantitative indicators are available for some series (for example, national accounts series).
-Sample size and response rate, which are often used as quantitative indicators of quality for survey-based data, are not applicable.
+Under these circumstances, sample size and response rate, which are often used as quantitative indicators of quality for survey-based data, are not applicable.

-7.28 To allow users to assess the quality of data, the SDDS calls for (a) the dissemination of documentation on methodology and sources used in preparing statistics and (b) the provision of statistical cross-checks and assurances of reasonableness.
+7.28 To allow users to assess the quality of data, the SDDS calls for (1) the dissemination of documentation on methodology and sources used in preparing statistics, (2) the provision of statistical cross-checks and assurances of reasonableness, and (3) the dissemination of deviations from internationally accepted methodologies in the metadata.

 Documentation on Methodology and Sources

 7.30 For posting on the DSBB, subscribing members are to provide information identifying the documentation and the means of gaining access to it.
-Subscribers are also to provide summary documentation of methodology on the DSBB, including statements of major divergences from international guidelines.
+Subscribers are also to provide summary documentation of methodology on the DSBB, including statements of divergences from internationally accepted statistical methodologies (see below).

 7.33 Statistical frameworks include accounting identities and statistical relationships.
-Dissemination of statistics within a framework, such as monetary aggregates within the depository corporations survey (DCS), lets the user of a component that serves as an indicator test the consistency of the indicator with other elements of the framework and with the framework as a whole.
+Dissemination of statistics within a framework, such as monetary aggregates within the DCS, lets the user of a component that serves as an indicator test the consistency of the indicator with other elements of the framework and with the framework as a whole.